Frequently Asked Questions

 Can I extract the tracking id from headers or the message body?

 Yes.
 TrackingField supports header selectors and JSON selectors.
+The selector prefix is case-insensitive, but the header name or JSON path segments after the prefix are exact-case.
 When the tracking id is in the body, you can also supply MessagePayloadType and serializer settings to parse it correctly.

 Does timeout count as failure?